dianedouglas/cameron_bakery/README.md

 ##### Epicodus Drupal Code Review 3

-#### By Diane Douglas
+#### By Jason Awbrey

 ## Description

-This is a basic fictional website for a bakery, which comes with a buggy custom module.
-Students must fix the module, add their own custom module and a Zen sub-theme.
-Whatup!
+This is a code review for the Drupal Epicodus course.
+This demonstrates my ability to:
+* create custom themes from scratch
+* create sub-themes
+* troubleshoot PHP issues
+* create custom modules to alter built-in Drupal forms

 ## Setup